alipali737/pen-test-docs/Tools/Metasploit.md

 ## Meterpreter
 The *Meterpreter* payload is a specific type of multi-faceted payload.
 It utilises DLL injection to ensure a stable, persistent across reboots connection.
 It has a variety of features built in such as key loggers, hash collection, tapping etc. It runs only in-memory so it is harder to find any forensic traces.
 We can also load and unload additional scripts and plugins dynamically.

+## Encoders
+Encoders make payloads compatible with a variety of architectures as well as helping with AV evasion.

 ## Usage
 ### Initialise the msf console
 ```